ridhars/predicting_uber_demand/README.md

 #### 3. Sub-Neighborhood granularity

 Currently, the model can only forecast on neighbourhood level.
-For some larger neighbourhoods, this may not be suitable because drivers need to know
+For some larger neighbourhoods, this may not be suitable because drivers need to ensure they are in a location within the reach of incoming rides.
+By clustering blocks within neighbourhood, we can create a lower-level prediction.
+To do this properly, the first step is to learn the maximum radius that a driver can receive incoming rides.
+Afterwards, we can adjust the clustering area accordingly.